This post may contain affiliate links. Learn more.

-- Shine – Pomades tend to add shine to your hair but there is a big range of shine between different products.
-Some provide a nice glisten, others provide a more “drenched” look.
+- Shine – Pomades tend to add shine to your hair, but there is a wide range of shine between different products.
+Some provide a nice glisten; others provide a more “drenched” look.
 It all depends on your preference.
 Pomades with a matte finish – and not many have it – are a real bonus.

 - Scent – Let’s face it.
 We’re men.
 And as men, we prefer products that have a manly smell.
 While most pomades don’t have an overpowering scent, they should smell clean, at the least.

 - Texturing – Texturing ability isn’t the primary focus of pomade, but if you’re looking for texture and volume, you may want to check out “hybrid” pomades that include clay or wax.

 - Washability – Again, water-based pomades are usually easier to wash out.
 Oil-based products require more effort, but the overall composition of the product is most important.

 Now that we’ve covered some important considerations to keep in mind before you buy let’s dive into our best pomade for men reviews.